KStateOnline - Big 12 Power Rankings: Week of Mar. 1 - Mar. 7

 THIS WEEK: L 69-49 @ TTU, L 76-67 @ WVU, L 76-64 vs UT

 This week, TCU continued to lose games against tough competition.
-If the Horned Frogs didn't mysteriously beat Oklahoma State twice this season, they would be looking even worse than K-State and Iowa State.
+If the Horned Frogs didn't mysteriously beat Oklahoma State twice this season, they would be looking even worse than K-State.

 The matchup with Kansas State will decide who the better team truly is and that will be reflected in next week's power rankings.